unipacker/unipacker/README.md

 that the analyst will have to manually unpack the binary by using dynamic analysis techniques (Tools: OllyDbg, x64Dbg).
 There are also some approaches for automatic unpacking, but they are all only available for Windows.
 Therefore when targeting a packed Windows malware the analyst will require a Windows machine.
-The goal of our project is to enable platform independent automatic unpacking by using emulation.
+The goal of our project is to enable platform independent automatic unpacking by using emulation that yields runnable Windows binaries.

 ## Fully supported packers